 A lot of times, people tend to easily mistake pecan nuts for walnuts and vice versa.
 This might be because they look similar, or because they are both tree nuts.
 Although the pecan nut and walnut happen to be very similar in terms of their look and their nutritional benefits, there are still some significant differences between them.

 Ranging from Almonds to Walnuts to Cashews and other types of nuts, pecan nuts and walnuts happen to be one of the most consumed and enjoyable nuts in the world.
 Just as the demand for these nuts is on the increase, there are still a lot of people that find it hard to differentiate them, hence the need for this article.

 This article compares the pecan nut and walnut and highlights every difference and similarity between them in an effort to make them easy to spot.
 The differences and similarities would include physical, nutritional, and difference in their tastes.

 The Pecan vs. the Walnut

 In terms of the origin of these two famous nuts, the pecan nut is from the pecan tree, which is native to Texas and southern parts of the United States.
 On the other hand, walnuts are from walnut trees, which originated in Europe and Asia.

 The name of the native “Pecan” is derived from the Algonquian language, which refers to nuts that are required to be cracked open using a stone.
 Newer improved papershell varieties of pecans have a much thinner shell than original native pecans.
 As for the walnut, it is a Juglans genus and considered to be a drupe.
-Also, the walnut has two species, which are the black walnut and English walnut.
+Also, the walnut has four main varieties, which are the black walnut and English walnut.
 Since there are over 1000 named pecan varieties or cultivars, the pecan has many shapes and sizes.
 Black walnuts are similar to native pecans while English walnuts are comparable to improved pecan varieties.

 Shell, Shape, Color, and Taste of Nuts.